taikatta/Mileston4-EggSellNT/README.md

 * I tried to test responsivness on [Am I Responsive](http://ami.responsivedesign.is/#), but Django does not allow it.

+* Originally when the user clicked on `Add` button next to a product without adding a quantity, nothing happened, as it was considered as 0, quantity needed to be added first.
+I changed this, because I assumed that it was more user friendly to consider quantity = 1, saving extra clicking fro the user.

 #### Functionality Test

 | Nr | Test          | Action | Before image  | After image  | Test result |